Frazer Jones, Taylor Root, Brewer Morris, Carter Murray and SR Search are all part of the SR Group.

 Functionality Cookies: These cookies allow our website to remember if you have previously visited our site or the choices you make (such as your user name, language, region or preferences) to provide a more personalised online experience.
 We don’t use these cookies to gather any personal information that could be used to advertise products or services to you on other websites.

 Targeting Cookies: these cookies record your visit to our website, the pages you have visited and the links you have followed.
-We will use this information to make our website more relevant to your interests.
+We will use this information to make our website more relevant to your interests and we may share with you relevant advertisements that promote our products.

 What cookies do we use?